The 30 Day Illusion: The Hormuz Blockade, Washington's Waiver, and India's True Energy Buffer

 The circulating rumor that India only has 25 to 30 days of fuel capacity stems from a misreading of specific inventory metrics.
 It is true that India holds approximately 144 million barrels of raw crude in specific onshore storage tanks, which equates to roughly 30 days of coverage.

 But oil storage is a multi layered system.
-When you look at the total combined energy buffer, the picture changes entirely.

-India does not have a 30 day ticking clock.
 It has a seven to eight week operational runway to execute managed sourcing adjustments before experiencing a true supply emergency.

 The Washington Waiver: Diplomacy or Desperation?

 Many framed this as Washington doing New Delhi a favor.
-The reality is far more pragmatic.

 The US did not issue this waiver to protect India.
 They issued it to protect the global oil market.
-With the Strait of Hormuz choked and Iranian supplies volatile, the global market simply cannot afford to have millions of barrels of Russian crude locked out of the system.

-If that stranded oil does not flow to Indian refineries, global Brent prices could easily breach $110 to $130 per barrel.
-That would trigger a massive stagflationary shock right before central banks planned to cut interest rates.
+With the Strait of Hormuz choked and Iranian supplies volatile, the global market cannot afford to have millions of barrels of Russian crude locked out of the system.
+If that stranded oil does not flow to Indian refineries, Brent could easily breach $110 to $130 per barrel.
+That would trigger a stagflationary shock at precisely the moment central banks were planning to cut rates.

-By utilizing the 30 day window, Indian refiners are actively stepping in as the global shock absorber.
-They are buying the stranded Russian cargoes, keeping global supply somewhat balanced, and preventing an even more destructive price spike.
+By utilizing the 30 day window, Indian refiners are stepping in as the global shock absorber.

 The Macro Impact on the Rupee and CAD